NexPort-Solutions/iscorm/spec/IScorm_Run-Time_Environment.md

 - **DefaultAsyncOptions** (Type: [IScormAsyncOptions](iscorm-async-options.md)): Default async options for all ASYNC method calls.
 These options will be used if the options are not passed into the async method call.
 If only a subset of the options are set when calling an async method then the "unset" options will fall back to the default.

+## Additional API Methods

+### SetAsync
+**Description:** Used to set or get the async property on the API.
+The default is false.
+When false the api should behave exactly like the ADL SCORM 1.2 spec.
+If set to true then calls to LMSInitialize, LMSCommit and LMSFinish will be made asyncronously and the asyncOptions of each method must be used to determine if a call failed.

+**Syntax:** SetAsync([boolean _async_])

+**boolean async:** Optional parameter set to either true or false.
+If not set then this method just returns the current setting for async on the api.
+Default value is false.

+**Return Value:** Current state of the async property, if no parameter is passed in.
+If a boolean value is passed to the async param then it will set the property to that value and return the new value.

 # IScorm Changes
 ## 3.3.2.1.
 SCO To LMS Communications API Details